lavague-ai/LaVague/docs/docs/get-started/under-the-hood.md

 ![LaVague Workflow](../../assets/architecture.png)

-1. The user's global objective is handled by the WorldModel.
+1. The user's global objective is handled by the World Model.
 It considers this objective along with the state of the webpage through screenshots and HTML code, and generate the next step, aka. text instruction, needed to achieve this objective.

 2. This instruction is sent to the ActionEngine, which then generates the automation code needed to perform this step and executes it.

-3. The WorldModel then receives new text and image data, aka. a new screenshot and the updated source code, to reflect the updated state of the web page.
+3. The World Model then receives new text and image data, aka. a new screenshot and the updated source code, to reflect the updated state of the web page.
 With this information, it is able to generate the next instruction needed to achieve the objective.

 4. This process repeats until the objective is achieved!

-## WorldModel: examples & prompt
+## World Model: examples & prompt

-When we initialized the WorldModel in the quick tour, we saw that we must provide a file containing examples showing the WorldModel the desired thought process and reasoning we wish for it to replicate to generate the next instruction.
+When we initialized the World Model in the quick tour, we saw that we must provide a file containing examples showing the World Model the desired thought process and reasoning we wish for it to replicate to generate the next instruction.

 In the case of the quick tour, we downloaded an example file from our 'hub' - which is an open-source folder in our GitHub repo, which you can find (and contribute to) [here](https://github.com/lavague-ai/LaVague/tree/main/examples/knowledge)!

 You can do this by using the `WorldModel.from_hub()` method and providing the name of the file you wish to download, without the file extension ending, i.e. to download `hf_examples.txt`, you provide `hf_examples` as your argument to this method.
 `WorldModel.from_hub()`

 !!!
-WorldModel initialization options
+World Model initialization options

     Note, as well as pulling an example file from our GitHUb repo with our `from_hub()` method.
 You can: